 Chini Ka Rauza

 This place is a mausoleum of Shah Jahan’s Prime Minister and Persian poet Afzal Khan Mullah.
-It is situated in Etmadpur and is just a Km away from Itmad-ud-Daula.
+It is situated just one km away from Itmad-ud-Daula Tomb.
 The monument is set amid well-tendered gardens, known for its blue glazed tile.
 The glazed tiles used in the monument are made from porcelain which is also known as “Chini Mitti” or “Chinese Clay” which is said to be brought from China.
 The tiles used in the monument can still be seen on a small part of the exterior while most of the interior is painted in Floral Designs.
 This place is a curtain raiser to an exotic Persian art style, which finds itself a home in Agra.
 You can visit the place from sunrise to sunset any day.

 This unique tomb in red sandstone was built in the memory of Emperor Akbar’s wife Mariam Zamani.
 The tomb is just a km away from the tomb of Akbar.
 It is situated on the Delhi-Agra National Highway, near Fatehpur Sikri.
 Born a Rajput Princess, Heer Kunwari was married to Akbar in 1562, and rechristened as Mariam-uz-Zamani.
 She bore Akbar a son, the future king, Jahangir.
 After her death in 1623, Jahangir built a tomb for her close to Sikandra.
 The tomb has exceptional carvings and the ground floor consists of some forty chambers built by Sikandar Lodi, which bear faint traces of paintings on plastered walls.
 The centre of the ground floor houses the cenotaph of Mariam.
 The facades of the baradari had been covered with red sandstone, which is cut into numerous panels and adorned with geometrical patterns carved in bas-relief.
 Each quoin of the structure is added with an ornamental octagonal tower.
 The tower is crowned by a pavilion supported by slender pillars.
 The upper storey contains the marble cenotaph, which is open to sky.